delphicventurescode/delphicventurescode.github.io/_posts/2025-07-18-fulmo-talk-series.md

 ---

-Yes, I still maintain this blog.
+Yes, I still maintain the DelfikOrakle blog.
+It is available at: https://delfikorakle.blogspot.com/

 Yes, I still haven’t fixed the font kerning.